-Designed to complement and extend the topics discussed in Basics of Derivatives (QF 8914), this course includes all types of derivatives where a commodity, equtiy, or currency is the underlying asset.
+Designed to complement and extend the topics discussed in QFGB 8914, this course includes all types of derivatives for which a commodity, equity, or currency is the underlying asset.
 Hull's software and a Bloomberg/Reuters terminal are used for pricing options and gathering data.
-The data to perform small-scale suggestive tests of theories and stategies is used.
+The data to perform small-scale, suggestive tests of theories and strategies is used.

 Introduces state-of-the-art computational techniques essential for implementing financial models, pricing derivatives, obtaining numerical solutions to estimation problems, and simulating stochastic systems in risk management.
 Provides conceptual framework for gaining experience on simulation design and implementation using METLAB.
 This course builds a skill set that combines financial modeling, data analysis, and computation.

-Introduces financial theory with a particular emphasis on portfolio choice and the fundamentals of asset pricing.
-Focuses on both the partial equilibrium theory (CAPM), and the general equilibrium theory (Arrow-Debrew Pricing Theory) with brief introductions on the arbitrage-based theories.
-Introduces the basics of asymmetric information and how the problems it imposes can be mitigated via security design.
-It also emphasizes and understanding of the theories of Discrete-Time Asset Pricing; studies the application of the theory of stock options to real options and complex corporate liabilities; and explores the basic foundation of the GMM tests of asset-pricing theories.
+This course introduces financial theory with a particular emphasis on portfolio choice and the fundamentals of asset pricing.
+Focuses on both the partial equilibrium theory (CAPM) and the general equilibrium theory (Arrow-Debrew Pricing Theory), with brief introductions on the arbitrage-based theories.
+The course introduces the basics of asymmetric information and how the problems it imposes can be mitigated via security design.
+It also emphasizes an understanding of the theories of Discrete-Time Asset Pricing, studies the application of the theory of stock options to real options and complex corporate liabilities, and explores the basic foundation of the GMM tests of asset-pricing theories.

 This course will introduce quantitative finance students to programming in C++.

 This course discusses key issues involved in the design of an Auto (Algorithmic) Trading Systems, and provides hands-on experience.
 The end product is a prototype Auto Trading System designed by students that successfully trades in the real market (stock, futures, option) using live data feeds from exchanges.
 Issues covered include: typical structures of trading systems; efficient processing of live information; minimizing trade slippages; handling large number of securities; asynchronous information processing; GUI interfaces; etc. Industry experts are invited to discuss new developments.
 Key programming techniques will be reviewed at the beginning, very briefly.
-The course is suitable for students in MSGF, MSQF, and other master level students with some knowledge of programming (e.g, R, Matlab, VBA/Excel, etc) who are interested in building auto trading systems.
+The course is suitable for students in MSGF, MSQF, and other master level students with programming skills equivalent to one formal course (e.g, R, Matlab, VBA, etc).
+Students with less programming skill may take the course if approved by instructor.

 Introduces fixex-income securities, basic fixed-income concepts, the different sectors of the fixed-income market, and basic ond mathematics.
 Studies quantitative fixed-income analysis and its use in valuing bonds and quantifying risk-return characteristics.
 Involves extensive training in the mathematical formulation of bond valuation problems and in the use of the existing models and software to solve these problems.

-Introduces modern financial econometric techniques iwth a special focus on applications to finance.
+This course introduces modern financial econometric techniques with a special focus on applications to finance.
 Both the theoretical framework for making statistical inference and exemplary applications using data in modern finance are emphasized.
-The course involves extensive use of commericial software packages as well as implementing new financial econometric technicques using high-level programming language, such as MATLAB.
+The course involves extensive use of commercial software packages, as well as implements new financial econometric techniques using high-level programming language, such as MATLAB.

 Studies continuous time no-arbitrage models of yield curves and pricing of fixed-income securities and derivatives.
 In paricular, treasury bonds as well as more complicated instruments, such as options on bonds, interest rate swaps, option on interest rate swaps, caps, floors, and Mortgage Backed Securiteis are priced and analyzed.